- Part Number:1917

 Hot work shall not be performed:

-In flammable or Potentially flammable atmospheres:
+In flammable or potentially flammable atmospheres:

 On or in equipment or tanks that have contained flammable gas or liquid or combustible liquid or dust-producing material, until a designated person has tested the atmosphere inside the equipment or tanks and determined that it is not hazardous; or

-Near any area in which exposed readily ignitable materials such as bulk sulphur, baled paper or cotton stored.
+Near any area in which exposed readily ignitable materials such as bulk sulphur, baled paper or cotton are stored.
 Bulk sulphur is excluded from this prohibition if suitable precautions are followed, the person in charge is knowledgeable and the person performing the work has been instructed in preventing and extinguishing sulphur fires.